-The Financial Statements of RIAS A/S for the financial year 1 October 2020 to 30 September 2021 comprise Statement of Comprehensive Income, Balance sheet, Statement of Changes in Equity, Cash flow statement and Notes, including summary of significant accounting policies ("Financial Statements").
+The Financial Statements of RIAS A/S for the financial year 1 October 2021 to 30 September 2022 comprise the statement of comprehensive income, balance sheet, statement of changes in equity, cash flow statement and notes, including summary of significant accounting policies ("Financial Statements").

-Basis for Opinion
+Basis for opinion

 We conducted our audit in accordance with International Standards on Auditing (ISAs) and the additional requirements applicable in Denmark.
-Our responsibilities under those standards and requirements are further described in the Auditor's responsibilities for the audit of the Financial Statements section of our report.
+Our responsibilities under those standards and requirements are further described in the Auditor's responsibilities for the audit of the Financial Statements section